archlens/ArchLens-VsCode-Extension/README.md

 ### Publishing extension

+#### Install the VSCode extension bundler

+To be able to package the extension, you need to have NPM installed, and install the VSCode extension bundler with the command:

+    npm install -g @vscode/vsce

-Bundle the extension into a .vsix file
+Then, you can bundle the extension into a .vsix file using:

     vsce package